-In the European Union (EU), there is no comprehensive coordination between the EU-States for the further development of the power generation sector.
-The EU has not defined until now binding goals for the reduction of CO2 emissions as well as for the implementation of renewable energies.
-However, each EU-State has had its own federal policy and historically has made use of their available domestic renewable and non-renewable energy resources.
 In general, electricity in Europe is mostly produced using coal, gas and nuclear resources.
 Renewable generation is different in every single EU-State.
-Spain, for example, due to their high solar radiation and a high proportion of direct radiation, focusses on the development of concentrating solar power (CSP - solar farm and solar tower power plants).
+Spain, for example, due to their high solar radiation and a high proportion of direct radiation, focusses on the development of concentrating solar power (CSP - solar farm and solar tower power plants) and Greece is also going in direction of solar energy use.
 Great Britain instead has made large investments in wind energy on- and offshore.
 Austria uses due to its topography a large amount of hydroelectric power.
 In Germany, electricity is mainly generated using coal, gas and nuclear.
-However, the subsidies for Germany's hard coal mining will end in 2018 and a nuclear phase out will be carried out by the end of 2022.
+However, the subsidies and the production of Germany's hard coal mining will end in 2018 and a nuclear phase out will be carried out by the end of 2022.
 For this reasons, Germany's government undertakes multiple acts to restructure the energy system (so-called "Energiewende") with a special focus on the implementation of wind and solar energies.
 The objective of this presentation is to briefly inform about the most important developments in renewable energy deployment with a focus on solar and wind in Europe and especially in Germany.